 Slow Cooker Osso Bucco has to be one of the tastiest meals ever.
-The meat is so tender and is literally falling off the bone.
-It is always a winner when I make it for family.
+The meat is so tender and is literally falling off the bone and it is always a winner when I make it for family.

-Osso Bucco is one meal that I grew up with.
+Osso Bucco is one meal that my family grew up with.

-My mumma would make it a few times a years and my version has been adapted to be made in a slow Plus my version is also keto, lchf and paleo friendly!
+My mumma would make it a few times a years and my version has been adapted to be made in a slow cooker, plus my version is also keto, lchf and paleo friendly!

 Slow Cooker Osso Bucco has to be one of the tastiest meals ever.
 The meat is so tender and is literally falling off the bone.
 It is always a winner when I make it for family and friends.

 - 4 pieces of osso bucco (beef shanks)

 - 2 medium carrots, cut into small pieces

 - 2 celery stalks, cut into small pieces

 - 1/2 cup beef or vegetable stock (preferably home made or organic)